singhsurjeet/tf-azure-vm/README.md

 # k8s Infra provisioning on Azure
-This guide will walk you through setting up the Azure infrastructure for kubernets,which can be further deployed using the Kismatic Enterprise Toolkit (KET).
+This guide will walk you through setting up the Azure infrastructure for kubernetes,which can be further deployed using the Kismatic Enterprise Toolkit (KET).

 ## Pre-reqs: